astro/microvm.nix/doc/src/faq.md

 # Frequently Asked Questions

-A few caveats.
-Contributions to eliminate those are welcome.

 ## Can I support the development and maintenance of this project?

 [❤ Sponsor](https://github.com/sponsors/astro)

-## My MicroVM has too many dependencies
+## How can I make my MicroVM smaller?

 For the system NixOS already offers a few knobs to shrink an installation for non-graphical usage: